Pseudozoid/gitdash/README.md

 - fewer API limit issues
 - more accurate contribution totals

-The token is saved in your browser for convenience and is masked when exporting screencaps.
+The token is stored in your browser for convenience and is masked when exporting screencaps.

 ## Sharing Stats